-You got the secretive phone call.
 You met the head-hunter in a discreet pub or café.
 You jumped through the hoops, passed the tests and sailed through the interviews.

 Now there’s only one step before you make the jump: negotiating the right deal.

 Because you’ve been head-hunted, the negotiation is slightly different from when you answer an advertisement or otherwise find your way to a new job.

 People asked you to come and work for them.
 They paid an expensive head-hunter to find you, woo you and tempt you into taking their approach seriously.

 Face it, they aren’t going to go to all that trouble and then lose your skills because of a few dollars here and there.

 If negotiating a deal is like a game of poker – and there are similarities – then you’ve been dealt a good hand.
 But as any card player will tell you, the cards you are holding are only part of the game.
 You still need to keep your wits about you.